MicrosoftTCE/fellows-guide/README.md

 - Create a pull request from your forked repo on Github.com.
 The pull request should go from your gh-pages branch into the master repo  **base fork: MicrosoftTCE/fellows-guide, base: gh-pages**

 Once the pull request has been approved, your changes will be merged into the main repo.

+---

+### Adding content

+This guide is written in Markdown.
+A cheatsheet for Markdown commands is available here: <https://www.markdownguide.org/cheat-sheet>

+Basic Markdown syntax is also here: <https://www.markdownguide.org/basic-syntax>

+To add a new page to this guide, create a new `.md` file and add it to the `docs` folder in this project.

+To add the new page to the nav sidebar, open the `mkdocs.yml` file and add a new item under `pages` in the file.
+The words before the colon is the title of the page as it will appear in the guide and after the colon is the name of the `.md` file.

+Run the project locally using  `mkdocs serve` to confirm your new content is available.